pysys-test/pysys-test/docs/UserGuide.rst

 -------------------------------
 One of the powerful features of PySys is the ability to run the same test in multiple modes from a single execution.
-This could be useful for cases such as a web test that needs to pass against multiple supported web browsers, or a set of tests that should be run against various different database but can also be run against a mocked database for quick local development.
+This could be useful for cases such as a set of tests that should be run against various different databases but can also be run against a mocked database for quick local development.
 Another common use case is executing the same PySysTest class in different modes to test different scenarios.

-Using modes is fairly straightforward.
-First edit the ``pysystest.*`` file for a test that need to run in multiple modes, and add a list of the supported modes by providing a string containing a Python lambda that will be evaluated when the test descriptors are loaded to return a list of named modes that the test can run in:
+To define some modes, first edit the ``pysystest.*`` file for your test, and provide a string containing a Python lambda that will be evaluated when the test descriptors are loaded to return a list of named modes that the test can run in:

 .. code-block:: python

 	__pysys_modes__ = r"""
 		lambda helper: helper.inheritedModes+[
 			{'mode':'CompressionGZip', 'compressionType':'gzip'},
 		]
 	"""

 The ``helper`` is an instance of `pysys.config.descriptor.TestModesConfigHelper` which provides access to the list of inherited modes (and more).